 Marketing professionals may leverage various factors in the product development cycle to identify the correct pricing.
 It takes into consideration existing competition in the market and the expenditure pattern of the target audience.
 The strategy should help marketers determine attractive packaging and prices that encourage buyers.

 Identifying the proper distribution channel for the product is vital to optimise your ROI.
-To ensure the desired amount of sales, the distribution line must ensure wider target group outreach at the minimum cost.
+Your marketing team must have solid data about the targeted demography and what all marketing channels are useful to get desired outcomes without spending a lot on customer acquisition.
+To ensure maximized sales, the distribution line must ensure wider target group outreach at the minimum cost.

 In this step, marketers can use a mix of online and offline marketing channels to promote the product or service.
 Based on the type of product/service, and its target group – a particular marketing channel might be more suitable than others.